Spicy Tuna Crispy Rice are bites of heaven that are easy to make. Great as an appetizer to serve at a party, which will impress everyone!

 Trust me when I say this Spicy Tuna Crispy Rice will become your new obsession!

 Think squares of crispy rice, topped with creamy spicy tuna, with the signature jalapeño on top for an extra kick….Yum!
+Paired with my Gyoza dipping sauce to make them even better too!

 Once you have one, it will be pretty hard to stop.
 This is an easy recipe to make and great to serve as an appetizer at a dinner or party, which will impress everyone!